How Apple’s Changing Up Search: From Siri to Safari to Spotlight – #SMX Liveblog

 Speaker: Emily Grossman, Mobile Marketing Specialist, MobileMoxie (@goutaste)

 Emily Grossman: Marketers Should Ride the Apple Bypass into Engagement Land

-Most people at SMX will talk about Google, Bing and Yahoo.
-But today’s session is about Apple.
+Most people at SMX will talk about Google, Bing, and Yahoo.
+But today’s session is all about Apple.

 Apple is growing in terms of hardware.
 TechCrunch reported 3,000 iPhone sales a minute.
 The devices Apple sells are across the board, from laptops to TV devices.
 In 2013, CEO Tim Cook said Apple is not a hardware company and that there are many other things that they want to do to grow revenue.